nus-cs2103-AY2324S2/tp/README.md

 ```

 ### 3. View Statistics
-Show how many orders has been completed
+Show how many orders has been completed.

 Example: `stat`